abrapartners/abra.ai/.github/CONTRIBUTING.md

 ### Submitting Feature Requests

-If you find yourself wishing for a feature that doesn't exist in Botpress, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist in Abra.AI, you are probably not alone.
 There are bound to be others out there with similar needs.
 Many of the features that Botpress has today have been added because our users saw the need.
 Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

-However as Botpress has a great module system consider whether the feature you're requesting would be better as a module, rather than expanding the core platform.
+However as Abra.AI has a great module system consider whether the feature you're requesting would be better as a module, rather than expanding the core platform.

 ### Commits & Commit Messages